Diego Hernández (Uruguayan footballer)

-Diego Manuel Hernández González (born 22 June 2000) is a Uruguayan professional footballer who plays as an attacking midfielder or winger for Montevideo Wanderers.
+Diego Manuel Hernández González (born 22 June 2000) is a Uruguayan professional footballer who plays as an attacking midfielder or left winger for Remo on loan from Botafogo.

 Club career

 Hernández is a former youth academy player of Peñarol.
 After being released by the club in December 2018, he moved to Montevideo Wanderers.
 He made his professional debut for Wanderers on 12 September 2020 in a 2–1 league defeat against Plaza Colonia.

+In 2023, Hernández signed a 3-year-deal with Botafogo.
+In a survey carried out in 2024, Diego Hernández, signed for US$2.5 million, appeared among Botafogo's most expensive signings, in fourth place.

+In July 2024, he was loaned out to Mexican club León.
+In January 2025, he switched to Chilean club Everton de Viña del Mar.

+In July 2025, on loan from Botafogo, he was announced as a new reinforcement for Clube do Remo to compete in Series B of the Brazilian Championship.

 International career

-On 20 March 2023, Hernández received his first call-up to the Uruguay national team as a replacement for injured Giorgian de Arrascaeta.
+On 20 March 2023, Hernández received his first call-up to the Uruguay national team as a replacement for the injured Giorgian de Arrascaeta.
+On 28 September 2023, he was named in Uruguay's squad for the 2023 Pan American Games.